 Crude oil: a mixture of hydrocarbons that exists in a liquid phase in natural underground reservoirs and remains liquid at atmospheric pressure after passing through surface separating facilities.
 For statistical purposes, volumes reported as crude oil include:

-2. small amounts of hydrocarbons that exist in the gaseous phase in natural underground reservoirs, but which are liquid at atmospheric pressure after being recovered from oil well (casing head) gas in lease separators
+- small amounts of hydrocarbons that exist in the gaseous phase in natural underground reservoirs, but which are liquid at atmospheric pressure after being recovered from oil well (casing head) gas in lease separators;

-3. small amounts of non-hydrocarbons produced with the oil
+- small amounts of non-hydrocarbons produced with the oil;

-4. very heavy and extra-heavy crude oils with viscosity less than 10,000 mPa.s (centipoises) at original reservoir conditions.
+- very heavy and extra-heavy crude oils with viscosity less than 10,000 mPa-s (centipoises) at original reservoir conditions.

 Gasoline: a mixture of relatively volatile hydrocarbons, with or without small quantities of additives, that have been blended to form a fuel suitable for use in internal combustion engines; includes gasoline used in aviation.

 Geneva I agreement: agreement of January 1972 between some OPEC Member Countries and the major international oil companies, which had the effect of establishing an index for quarterly adjustments of posted crude oil prices on the basis of the arithmetic average of the deviations of the exchange rates of nine major currencies against the US dollar.
 This was modified to an import-weighted index in 1978, accounting for exchange rates and inflation rate.
-The present ‘modified Geneva I + US dollar’ currency basket includes the US dollar, the Euro, the Japanese yen, the UK pound and the Swiss franc.
+The present 'modified Geneva I + US dollar' currency basket includes the US dollar, the Chinese yuan, the Euro, the Indian rupee, the Turkish lira, the Japanese yen, the South Korean won, the UK pound, the Vietnamese dong and the Swiss franc.

-Kerosene: medium hydrocarbon distillates in the 150° to 280° C distillation range and used as a heating fuel as well as for certain types of internal combustion engines; includes jet fuel, which is a fuel of naphtha or of kerosene type, suitable for commercial or military purposes in aircraft turbine engines.
+Kerosene: medium hydrocarbon distillates in the 150° to 280° C distillation range; used as a heating fuel as well as for certain types of internal combustion engines.
+Includes jet fuel, which is a fuel of naphtha or of kerosene type, suitable for commercial or military purposes in aircraft turbine engines.

 Natural gas liquids (NGLs): those reservoir gases liquefied at the surface in lease separators, field facilities or gas processing plants.
 NGLs consist of field condensates and natural gas plant products such as ethane, pentane, propane, butane and natural gasoline.